MarcelliMentore/rusty/README.md

 > Here be dragons!
 As we plan to ship a torrent of features in the following months, future updates **will** contain **breaking changes**.
 With zelly evolving, we'll annotate changes and highlight migration paths as we encounter them.

-## What is zelly?
+## What is Zelly?
-zelly is a revolutionary Rust library for building and launching LLM agents with one click
+Zelly is a the world's first Rust library that enables anyone to build and deply LLM-powered sentient AI agents in seconds!

 More information about this crate can be found in the documentations.